 • Ambivalence about substance use (and change) is normal and constitutes an important motivational obstacle in recovery.

-• Ambivalence can be resolved by working with individual’s intrinsic motivations and values.
+• Ambivalence can be resolved by working with an individual’s intrinsic motivations and values.

 • An empathic, supportive, yet directive, counseling style provides conditions under which change can occur.